marianoguerra/little-riak-core-book/_sources/starting.txt

     make dev2-console
     make dev3-console

-This will start the 3 nodes but the won't know about eachother, for them to know about eachother we need to "join" them, that is to tell one of them about the other two, this is achieved using the tanodb-admin command, here is how you should run it manually (don't run them)::
+This will start the 3 nodes but the won't know about each other, for them to know about each other we need to "join" them, that is to tell one of them about the other two, this is achieved using the tanodb-admin command, here is how you should run it manually (don't run them)::